Thérèse Couderc: Life

 The regular school teaching of the hostel was separated from the retreats, and this resulted in financial hardship for the sisters.
 Although she was not at fault, Couderc accepted responsibility.
-This led, in October 1838, to the Bishop of Viviers Abbon-Pierre-François Bonnel de la Brageresse to remove her from her office and replace her with a new novice as the "Foundress Superior"; Couderc resigned in full on 27 October 1838.
-The novice led for a few months but did so bad a job the bishop removed her.
-The Jesuit advisers began replacing her with a succession of wealthy women.
+This led, in October 1838, to the Bishop of Viviers, Abbon-Pierre-François Bonnel de la Brageresse, to remove her from her office; Couderc resigned in full on 27 October 1838.

-In 1842 she was sent for almost eighteen months alone with one other sister to a small house in Lyon; in 1852 she went to Paris.
+In 1842 she was sent for almost eighteen months with another sister to a small house in Lyon; in 1852 she went to Paris.
 In November 1856 she was appointed as the superior of the Tournon house until it was to be sold off and so she returned to Lyon.
 On 20 October 1859 a Jesuit gave a retreat on the topic of Christian sacrifice that had a profound impact on her.
 At the end of August 1860 she was sent to the house at Montpellier but its closure in 1867 saw her return to Lyon once more.

 In the beginning of 1885 she fainted and was unconscious for several hours in an occurrence that left her bedridden until her death.
 Couderc died on 26 September 1885 and was buried in Lalouvesc.

-Sainthood

-The beatification cause commenced in an informative process that opened in France in 1920 and concluded its work in 1921 which then led to the approval of all of her spiritual writings from theologians on 23 July 1924; the informative process was validated by the Congregation of Rites on 13 July 1927.
-The formal introduction to the cause came on 18 July 1927 in which she was titled as a Servant of God - the first official stage in the process.